 Kaila is a sports communication graduate of Clemson University and a current content associate at ESPN who has a passion for telling the stories that go beyond just the field.
 She is dedicated to her craft and aims to share both her knowledge of sports and the inspiring stories she comes across, along the way.

 Through various positions including both a news and sports internship at WSPA-TV (a local CBS affiliate station) and her three-year role as a sports reporter for The Clemson Insider, she has become proficient in writing, editing, shooting, reporting and on-camera work.
-She has had the opportunity to cover events such as the ESPN College Football Awards Show, the 2016 ACC Basketball Tournament, the 2016 ACC Media Kickoff, Carolina Panthers’ 2016 Training Camp, and the 2017 College Football Playoff National Championship.
+While still in college, she had the opportunity to cover events such as the ESPN College Football Awards Show, the 2016 ACC Basketball Tournament, the 2016 ACC Media Kickoff, Carolina Panthers’ 2016 Training Camp, and the 2017 College Football Playoff National Championship.

 For Clemson’s news station, she produced, shot and edited her own news packages on a weekly basis to be viewed on Clemson’s website.
 She then strengthened her skill set by editing video content for WSPA-TV’s sports segments.